Eadgyth/Programming-Editor/README.md

 1) Unexpected rendering of the UI happened when the system look and feel was selected and the program was idling for a longer period of time (under Windows 10).<br>
 <p>
-IDEA FOR FURTHER DEVELOPEMENT<br>
+IDEAS FOR FURTHER DEVELOPEMENT<br>
-1) To develop types of projects (for coding or other).
+1) To develop different types of projects (for coding or other).
 A type of project is defined by the interface 'ProjectActions' in the 'projects' package.<br>
-2) To develop plugins that can do specialized work with text files.
-Presently, a plugin would implement the interface 'Pluggable' in the 'plugins' package.
-An implementing plugin receives a reference to EditorAccess class which provides a reference to the text area object (JTextPane) in the currently selected tab, methods to modify text and a method to add a graphical view in the main window.
+2) To develop "Edit Tools" that can do specialized work with text files.
+An edit tool implements 'AddableEditTool' in the 'edittools' package.
+It can be included in the main window and has access to the file in the selected tab (the interface replaces the plugin interface in previous commits).
 <p>
 LICENSE: MIT, see LICENSE<br>
 <p>